-When the lifts shut down, the lodges heat up.
-On cold nights in N.H., the mountains really rock.
-Here’s our guide to where to go and what to wear, plus a recipe for a DIY après-ski hot toddy.Prologue:The light fades outside the frosty panes of glass and you are finally, blissfully warm.
-Unforgiving ski boots are replaced by cloud-like Uggs lined in soft, thick fleece.
-The chatter of strangers and friends is background to your toddy glasses clinking a toast to the adventures of the sparkling day gone by.
+It’s the time of day for winding down, and as the light fades outsides the frosty panes of glass, you are finally, blissfully warm.
+Unforgiving ski boots have been replaced by cloud-like Uggs lined in soft, thick fleece.
+The boisterous chatter of strangers and friends is background to your toddy glasses clinking in a toast to the adventures of the sparkling day gone by, and to romantic whispers of the evening yet to come.
 A taut arm pulls you near.
-You lean in, feeling warm breath on your neck when, suddenly, two yowling creatures appear before you, dripping wet and swatting each other with snow-encrusted socks.
+You lean in to canoodle, feeling his warm breath on your neck when, suddenly, two yowling creatures appear before you, dripping wet and swatting each other with snow-encrusted socks.

-At the end of a long day on the slopes, there’s refuge waiting for the skiers and snowboarders who’ve made their way to New Hampshire’s ski resorts.
-Oversized fireplaces, live blues music, microbrews and brick oven pizzas served with homemade sweet potato fries — these are the things that can make après ski far more than the 19th hole of winter sports.
+At the end of a long day on the slopes, there’s refuge waiting for the skiers and snowboarders who’ve made their way to New Hampshire’s resorts.
+Oversize fireplaces, live blues music, microbrews and brick oven pizzas served with homemade sweet potato fries; these are the things that make après ski far more than the nineteenth hole of winter sports.
 These are the things can make a day of braving challenging terrain in frigid winter temperatures worthwhile.

-As any après ski aficionado will tell you, the pub in the lodge isn’t just the reward for hours spent carving through New Hampshire’s loose granular, it’s a whole other reason to show up.
+As any après ski aficionado will tell you, the pub in the lodge isn’t just the reward for hours spend carving through New Hampshire’s loose granular, it’s a whole other reason to show up.
 For families, après ski is the perfect transition between the lift and the SUV bound for home, a place to exchange stories and make sure all gloves and scarves are accounted for.
 After four, when most parents and kids depart, après ski becomes a bona fide scene.
-For singles, New Hampshire’s resort pubs are a treasure trove of possibilities, akin to discovering a place full of people who share one passion in common, two if you count a love of winter cocktails.
-For couples, reconnecting in the lodge after a day of chasing each other through the glades is the perfect way to cap off the day and kick off an evening of grown-up fun.
+For singles, New Hampshire’s resort pubs are a treasure trove of possibilities, akin to discovering a place full of people who share at one passion in common, two if you count a love of winter cocktails.
+For couples, reconnection in the lodge after a day of chasing each other through the glades is the perfect way to cap off the day and kick off an evening of grown-up fun.

 These days, New Hampshire’s mountain resorts are giving skiers and riders more of what they want, challenging and diverse terrain outside, and a cozy place to unwind with good food, drinks, and live music after the last run of the day.
 At the best of these, après ski isn’t just for the adventurous, but a place anyone can come to capture the magic, and if they’re lucky, perhaps even discover a little fireside romance in the indigo twilight of a cold winter’s day.

-Ragged Mountain is arguably the only resort that’s easy to get to from everywhere in New Hampshire, but the question they hear most often is, “Where are you, exactly?”
-Tucked in scenic Danbury, between routes 93 and 89, Ragged is just 45 minutes from Concord and a half an hour south of Hanover and west of the Lakes Region.
+Ragged Mountain is arguably the only resort that’s easy to get to from everywhere in New Hampshire, but the question they hear most often is, “where ARE you, exactly?”
+Tucked in scenic Danbury, between routes 93 and 89, Ragged is just 45 minutes from Concord, and a half an hour south of Hanover and west of the Lakes Region.

-With a laid-back and unpretentious atmosphere that belies its impressive elevation and high-tech operation, Ragged strikes the balance between a satisfying time in the snow and an accessible family feel, capped off by its excellent pub and restaurants, which provide ideal après ski atmosphere.
+With a laid back and unpretentious atmosphere that belies its impressive elevation and high-tech operation, Ragged strikes the balance between a satisfying time in the snow and an accessible family feel, capped off by its excellent pub and restaurants, which provide ideal après ski atmosphere.

 At the Overlook Bistro, Ragged’s newest restaurant, guests experience a more refined dining experience, enjoying beautifully prepared food with a stunning view.
 At Off-Piste Pizza, a wood-fired pizza oven and a variety of local brews on tap are tailor-made for a fast and hearty meal or between-run snack.